mundschenk-at/wp-typography/readme.txt

 wp‐Typography has the following requirements:

 * the host server must run PHP 5 or later
+* your installation of PHP 5 must include the [mbstring extension](http://us3.php.net/manual/en/mbstring.installation.php) (most do)
 * text must be encoded UTF‐8
 * all markup must be valid xHTML syntax, specifically:
     * every element must be closed